wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 .. _modeladmin_adding_css_and_js:

 -----------------------------------------------
-Adding additional stylesheets and/or javascript
+Adding additional stylesheets and/or JavaScript
 -----------------------------------------------

-The ``ModelAdmin`` class provides several attributes to enable you to easily add additional stylesheets and javascript to the admin interface for your model.
+The ``ModelAdmin`` class provides several attributes to enable you to easily add additional stylesheets and JavaScript to the admin interface for your model.
 Each atttribute simply needs to be a list of paths to the files you want to include.
 If the path is for a file in your project's static directory, Wagtail will automatically prepended paths for each path with ``STATIC_URL``,